kohasummons/Git-Father/README.md

-# Git-Father
+# Git Father
-The GIthub tale of Fury and Requests
+The Github tale of Fury and Requests